nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 </div>
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can add a profile picture for your client by first adding the picture file into [JAR file location]/data/[picture file].
 Then, include the file name under the i/ prefix when adding client.
+The image should not be corrupted as the image would not be displayed if so.
 </div><br>

 Examples: